Business collaboration agreements can be essential when you’re partnering with another company to drive growth or tackle ambitious ventures.

 - How the parties will work together

-- How the benefits of the collaboration will be shared
+- How will the benefits of the partnership be shared

 - Dispute resolution and termination clauses